Jonesie/staticweb/README.md

 # staticweb
-A somewhat static blog site hosted in S3
+A somewhat static blog site hosted in S3.

+See http://jonesie.kiwi for the site in action.